If the only reason you're coming to

 Don’t arrive too early.
 Carnaval in the street doesn’t hit its stride until around midnight.
 By then those not in fancy dress will be the odd ones out.
 From then enjoy the week long party; it’s a great atmosphere and one which many visitors never experience.

-The theme of carnival in Santa Cruz 2012, chosen by Santa Cruz residents, is Bollywood.
-It's a perfect theme with lots of potential for colourful, flamboyant costumes.
+The theme of carnival in Santa Cruz 2014, chosen by Santa Cruz residents, is Cartoons.
+Not that it makes a lot of diffence to what people wear.

 To be announced.